hasura/graphql-serverless/aws-python/graphene-sqlalchemy/README.md

    $ ./package.sh
    ```

-5. Make sure to add the `POSTGRES_CONNECTION_STRING` environment variable.
+5. Finally upload the code.
+Make sure to set the handler as `main.lambda_handler` and add the `POSTGRES_CONNECTION_STRING` environment variable.

-6. Finally upload the code while setting the handler as `main.lambda_handler`.

 ## Connection Pooling